shilab/MicroRNA-Gene-Network-Colon/README.md

 The MicroRNA-Gene-Network-Colon provides a new strategy to for integrating microRNA andgene expression profiles together with clinical information toward understandingthe regulation of colon cancer.

-Benika Hall, Jia Wen and Xinghua Shi.
-A Network View of MicroRNA and Gene Interactions in Different Pathological Stages of Colon Cancer.
+Jia Wen, Benika Hall and Xinghua Shi.
+A Network View of MicroRNA and GeneInteractions in Different Pathological Stages ofColon Cancer.
 BMC Medical Genomics 2018 (In submit).

 The bc_matrix.txt includes the miRNA expression data and the pathological data.